mlanser/f451-sensehat/README.md

 $ sh_demo -h
 ```

+This demo does not display much in the console.
+Instead the focus is on displaying data on the Sense HAT 8x8 LED display.
+You can switch between different display modes using the onboard joystick, and you can also rotate the LED screen.

 You can also also adjust the settings in the `sh_demo_settings.toml` file.
 For example, if you change the `PROGRESS` setting to 1, then the Sense HAT LED will display a progress bar indicating when the next (simulated) upload will happen.

-Also, the joystick on the Sense HAT allows you to rotate the LED screen and switch between display modes.
 There is also a 'sleep mode' which turns off the display automatically after a certain amount of time.
-You can also turn on/off the LED display by pushing the joystick down.
+You can also turn on/off the LED display by pushing/tapping the joystick button (down).

 ```toml
 # File: sh_demo_settings.toml